Read More

-Japanese-Korean girl group XG’s upcoming Hong Kong concert date has sparked controversy online after some mainland netizens linked July 31 to Japan’s wartime Unit 731, a Japanese wartime unit known for human experimentation during the Second Sino-Japanese War.
+Japanese-Korean girl group XG’s upcoming Hong Kong concert date has sparked controversy online after some mainland netizens linked July 31 to Unit 731, a Japanese wartime unit known for human experimentation during the Second Sino-Japanese War.

 The controversy comes amid recent reports of Japanese artists cancelling or adjusting performances in Hong Kong, highlighting ongoing sensitivities surrounding cultural events against the backdrop of strained China–Japan relations.